matthew-kulynych/Matthew-Kulynych/README.md

 ## 🔗 Other Projects
 In addition to the files here, I’ve worked on several projects linked externally:

 - **NFL Big Data Bowl 2026 - Hit 'Em In Stride** – [kaggle.com/code/mkulynych/hit-em-in-stride-final](https://www.kaggle.com/code/mkulynych/hit-em-in-stride-final) For the 2026 NFL Big Data Bowl, we decided to explore the importance of hitting the receiver in stride on deeper passes.
-Specifically, we wanted to see how it related to efficiency metrics, creating explosive plays
+Specifically, we wanted to see how it related to efficiency metrics, creating explosive plays, and which quarterbacks were the best at hitting their receiver in stride.
+We defined "in-stride" based on the receiver's pre and post throw acceleration, and "in-stride" throws were considered to be those where the receiver's acceleration did not change a lot immediately before and after the throw.
+Feel free to read through our Kaggle notebook for our motivation, methods, results, and applications!

-- **Wake Forest Men’s Soccer Match Analyses** – Weekly tactical and performance breakdowns published in *Old Gold & Black*.
+- **Wake Forest Men’s Soccer Match Analyses** – I auuthored weekly tactical and performance breakdowns published in the *Old Gold & Black* newspaper at Wake Forest University for the men's soccer team.
+Here is the link to all of my articles! [wfuogb.com/staff_name/matthew-kulynych/](https://wfuogb.com/staff_name/matthew-kulynych/)

 ---

-## 🚀 Purpose
-This repository serves as both a portfolio and a learning space — documenting my journey in sports analytics, sharing reproducible code, and providing resources for others interested in the intersection of sports and data science.